marcossilvestrini/linux-lpi-essencials/README.md

 ![linux_lpi](https://user-images.githubusercontent.com/62715900/94920714-302baa80-048d-11eb-97f3-4293c5a7b3dd.jpg)

->This project aims to help students or professionals to learn the main concepts of GNU \ Linux and free software.
+>This project aims to help students or professionals to learn the main concepts of GNU \ Linux and free software
-Some GNU \ Linux distributions such as Debian, RPM and others will be covered
+Some GNU \ Linux distributions like Debian and RPM will be covered
 Installation and configuration of some packages will also be covered

+>***Four Essential Freedoms:***
+>0.The freedom to run the program as you wish, for any purpose (freedom 0).
+>1.The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
+Access to the source code is a precondition for this.
+>2.The freedom to redistribute copies so you can help others (freedom 2).
+>3.freedom to distribute copies of your modified versions to others (freedom 3).
+By doing this you can give the whole community a chance to benefit from your changes.
+Access to the source code is a precondition for this.***

 ## Authors